dc-mak/NumLin/README.md

-# LT4LA: Linear Types for Linear Algebra
+# NumLin: Linear Types for Linear Algebra
 ---
+## What is NumLin?

+NumLin is a small, experimental programming language I wrote (under the guidance of Stephen Dolan and Neel Krishnaswami) to explore the feasiblity and applicability of using linear types and fractional-permissions to model the APIs of low-level linear algebra libraries such as CBLAS/LAPACKE.
+It compiles to OCaml and this allows using optimized NumLin alongside existing code, as well as integration with tools like Merlin.

 Any issues or errors, please let me know! [![Build Status](https://travis-ci.com/dc-mak/lt4la.svg?token=gu5ZosGxNsQr8WuxN7by&branch=master)](https://travis-ci.com/dc-mak/lt4la)

-## Installation
+## Try It!
+Installation

 The easy way is to
   1. [Install Docker](https://docs.docker.com/engine/installation)